woojean/woojean.github.io/_posts/交易/2022/2022-01-19-Nothing-2nd-Edition.md

 ## Chapter Eleven
 So, you may ask, why not just let go then?
 Why not just accept everything the way it is?
 Observe.
 This is simply another way for the mind to preserve itself.
 For who is deciding to let go?
 Who is deciding to accept everything?
 The mind.
 How can the controller not try to control?
 How can the achiever not try to achieve?
 How can the improver not try to improve?
 It’s like asking the nose not to be the nose.

-**The mind can’t really let go or accept what is, because the very attempt to do so perpetuates the mind, perpetuates the non-accepter.** Of course we can pretend to be accepting,we can convince ourself that we are accepting everything, but that’s just a head-trip.
+<font color=red>The mind can’t really let go or accept what is</font>, because the very attempt to do so perpetuates the mind, perpetuates the non-accepter.
+Of course we can pretend to be accepting,we can convince ourself that we are accepting everything, but that’s just a head-trip.
 Deep down the solidity of the “I” is being reinforced.

 What about other solutions then?
 To love everyone.
 To serve others.
 To seek God or enlightenment.
 Or to not give a damn.
-But look deeply.
-To decide to love everyone is just another tape.
+But look deeply. <font color=red>To decide to love everyone is just another tape</font>.
 Who is it that is deciding to love?
-The mind.And **deciding to or trying to love is a misguided effort because real love has nothing to do with trying to be loving.**
+The mind.
+And **deciding to or trying to love is a misguided effort because real love has nothing to do with trying to be loving.**

 Love just happens; it’s effortless and involuntary.
 It’s a falling; it just happens of itself.
 There’s no way to force it.

 Attempting to love is of the mind.
 It’s false and far removed from love itself.

 Well then, perhaps we’ll decide to forget about ourself and serve others.
-But how can we truly serve others when we can’t serve ourself?
-If the water in our own pond is still muddy,how can we expect to clear up the muddiness in the ponds of others?
-What looks good to us may have a bad result.
+But how can we truly serve others when we can’t serve ourself? <font color=red>If the water in our own pond is still muddy,how can we expect to clear up the muddiness in the ponds of others?</font> What looks good to us may have a bad result.
 To think we are doing something good is of the mind; it reinforces the illusions that constitute the mind.

 Not that serving others is bad.
 But when it truly happens it’s like love — involuntary, effortless.
 And there is no thought that one is serving others, no decision about it.
 It just happens.

 Perhaps, then, we’ll seek God or enlightenment.
 But who will be doing the seeking?
 Yes, the mind.
 To seek God or enlightenment or transformation or whatever is just another way for the mind to sustain itself, another way for the mind to keep up its motion.

-Seeking money-power-pleasure and seeking the divine may look much different, but they have the same quality.
+<font color=red>Seeking money-power-pleasure and seeking the divine may look much different, but they have the same quality.
 It’s still a seeking.
 It’s still an attempt to get to some place other than where we are.
 It’s still the mind trying to go beyond the mind.
 The trying is the mind.
-The solution is the obstacle.
+The solution is the obstacle.</font>

 A joke: How can we find God?
 She is waiting at home for us, and meanwhile we cannot find Her because we are off seeking Her.

 Then there is the ultimate solution — to just not give a damn, to simply not do anything at all about it.
 But that does not alter anything, because the deep-down suffering is still there.
 And who is it that is choosing not to give a damn?
 Yes,the mind.
-To choose not to care is to perpetuate the chooser,is to perpetuate this illusory “I.” It’s the same game and the problem continues.
-Pretending that it doesn’t exist is merely another way for the problem to sustain itself.
+To choose not to care is to perpetuate the chooser,is to perpetuate this illusory “I.” It’s the same game and the problem continues. <font color=red>Pretending that it doesn’t exist is merely another way for the problem to sustain itself</font>.

 Mind is the problem, but look carefully and we see that there is nothing we can do to escape from it.
 Because all escape attempts are the mind, are the problem.
 Even deciding not to escape is another attempt to escape because such a decision perpetuates the illusion that there is a decider.
 All attempts to get there are ways of not getting there. **All ways out lead back in.** It is like holding up a mirror to a mirror — an infinite regression, limitless, never-ending.

 Everything whatsoever is grist for the mind in terms of it perpetuating itself.
 There is absolutely no activity of any kind that cannot serve the mind's purpose, since activity is the mind.
 All efforts to choose, to struggle, to seek goals and to control are mind.
 Conversely, all efforts not to choose, not to struggle, not to seek goals and not to control are also mind.It’s all mind.

 All thoughts, feelings, attitudes, opinions, sensations,viewpoints, acts, positions, stories, presentations, responses —all of it, everything sustains the mind, is the mind.
 Nothing is left out.
-Everything whatsoever about us is part-and-parcel of the problem.
-“We” ourselves are the problem.
+Everything whatsoever about us is part-and-parcel of the problem. <font color=red>“We” ourselves are the problem</font>.

 **If “you” and “I” are the problem in our life, how can that problem be solved?
 It can’t.
 How can we get away from this fictitious “you” and “I” then?
 We can't; that's who “we” are.**How can we improve our situation then?
 We can't.
 We can fool ourselves of course, but at the deepest level there is no way to improve it.